RicardoMorim/lapr2-ISEP-Project/docs/sprintA/us001/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

-* There is a dependency on "US004 - Add a skill to a collaborator".
+* There are no dependencies on US004.

 ### 1.5 Input and Output Data